Where is prostitution legal in Africa?

 Prostitution is legal in DRC.
 Nonetheless, pimping and managing brothels are illegal and punishable by law.

 This nation has legalized prostitution.
-However, Eritrean prostitutes are prohibited from carrying out their activities near churches, hospitals, and schools.
+However, the trade is regulated, Eritrean prostitutes are prohibited from carrying out their activities near churches, hospitals, and schools.

-Prostitution is legal in this nation.
+Prostitution is legal in Ethiopia.
 However, according to Article 634 of its Penal Code, pimping and operating brothels is illegal and can attract huge fines and/or jail time.

 Prostitution is legal in Madagascar.
 However, engaging in sex with a child can attract ten years of jails sentence.
 Moreover, operating brothels is illegal.